 - 1. On/Off Key Switch and power indicator.
 This switch will isolate the batteries from all equipment. - 2.
-The 'Deadmans Switch'.
+The 'Disarm Switch'.
 This switch is used to disarm all the sequencers.
 Any sequencer that has been triggered will continue to execute its sequence, but no outputs will be fired.
 This is to maintain synchronisation with any music that may be playing while the show is momentarily suspended.
-Turning the 'Disarm Switch' off will resume firing.
-ONLY works when using the 3 pin power cable / socket.
-If you are under laptop control and using 4 pin data you'll need to make alternative provisions such as a deadmans terminator plug in each sequencer. - 3.
+Turning the 'Disarm Switch' off will resume firing. - 3.
 A momentary trigger push button and terminals are provided to facilitate sequencer triggering. - 4.
 Battery Level meter.
 Please ensure that the batteries are fully charged for each show.
 The battery level indicator should be pointing at the green region. - 5.
 Serial data and power port.
 The FireByWire® DIGISEQ 64 units are powered from this port.
-The connector is a 4 pin XLR type and also serves as the Serial Data Port for computer control. - 6.
+The connector is a 4 pin XLR type and also serves as the Serial Data Port for computer control.
+The remote arm switch (dead mans handle) signal is also sent via this connection, and is therefore important that all 4 wires are connected. - 6.
 USB Port.
 Connect a standard USB cable between the battery box and computer.